- Get Started

 The scope of a community of practice that shares an Agent Profile might vary.
-A core recipe containing data such as gender might be shared by every Activity Provider implementing Tin Can.
+A core recipe containing data such as gender might be shared by every Activity Provider implementing xAPI.
 Other Recipes will be shared by a number of organizations with a shared interest.
 The draft CMI5 specification, for example, defines a learner preferences document including language and audio preference.
 Some Recipes may even be specific to a vendor or internal within an organization.

 Many Activity Providers using the Agent Profile API will choose to implement multiple Recipes for Agent Profile data.
 An app and website for parachuting clubs, for example, will make use of gender data from a universal core Recipe, but could follow a parachuting specific Recipe for metrics such as number of jumps, parachute type preference, etc.

 Another risk with multiple Activity Providers or Agents accessing the same Documents is that they could access the Documents at the same time and accidentally overwrite one another’s data.
 Imagine the following series of events relating to a Document that stores high scores for a mobile learning game: